 3. Working in the EU

 So, yes, UK nationals may well need a visa to work in the EU.
-However, UK nationals have already needed visas to work in many countries round the world.
-Many Brits have moved to places such as India, China and Japan to work as teachers, and have needed visas, and not let it stop them!
+However, UK nationals have already needed visas to work in many countries around the world.
+Many Brits have moved to places such as India, China, and Japan to work as teachers, and have needed visas, and not let it stop them!

 Working beyond Europe